The Marine Mammal Center: Education

 The education outreach program reaches in excess of 100,000 school children and adults each year, emphasizing the human connection to the marine environment.
-In addition to the groups of children who visit the center, there is a 'Sea to School' that visits Bay Area Schools.
+In addition to the groups of children who visit the center, there formerly was a program called 'Sea to School' that visits Bay Area Schools.
 The hope is that with a better understanding of the ocean and its inhabitants, communities will care for and respect the oceans.

 Rescue and rehabilitation

 The ultimate goal is for every animal rescued by TMMC to be released back to the ocean with a second chance at life.
 Since 1975, the center has rescued over 24,000 marine mammals, mostly California sea lions, northern elephant seals and Pacific harbor seals.
 The center can have upwards of 275 animals at the hospital at one time.
 In the spring time, the center rescues mostly young elephant seals and harbor seal pups that have been separated from their mothers due to either big storms or human interaction, or once weaned from their mother, were unable to find food on their own.
 In the summer time, the center rescues mostly California sea lions that are approximately 1 year old and have struggled to find food on their own, or adults suffering from different diseases, such as domoic acid toxicosis, leptospirosis or cancer.
 The center also rescues approximately 80–100 animals each year due to negative human interaction, such as entanglement in plastic or fishing gear, ingestion of trash, harassment on the beach and even gunshot wounds.
 At the center, volunteers and veterinarians provide round-the-clock care for the patients to help them recover, ranging from administering medication and food to patients, teaching young seals to catch and eat fish, and performing medical procedures like x-rays, surgeries and ultrasounds.
-The Marine Mammal Center is the good.

 In almost all cases, the animals can be treated and returned to their ocean home.
 In rare cases, less than 1% of the time, animals that are rescued may be deemed unreleasable.
 If an animal has been released on two occasions and returns both times, it may have become habituated with people and is no longer capable of fending for itself.
 Some animals may have suffered injuries that have left them blind or otherwise disabled.
 Although their health is stable, they may no longer be able to survive independently in the wild.
 These too, are considered unreleasable.
 In these circumstances, TMMC works with the National Oceanic and Atmospheric Administration (NOAA) and the National Marine Fisheries Service (NMFS) to find a permanent home for the animal in an approved zoo or aquarium.
 In May, 2011, the San Francisco Zoo accepted two such animals.
 Both are male California sea lions, named Silent Knight and Henry.
 Silent Knight was shot and blinded in Sausalito in December 2010.
 The cause of Henry's blindness is unknown.
 There was no external injury to the eyes and the cause may be neurological.